Biclustering random matrix partitions with an application to classification of forensic body fluids: mRNA profile data

-All our data are labeled as we know the fluid-type of all the profiles in both datasets.
 We used the training data for model development, using leave-one-out cross-validation (LOOCV) to check performance, where each training profile held-out is treated as unlabeled.
 Subsequently, we tested our methods by treating the profiles in the test dataset as unlabeled.
 The test data came to us later in our work, and we did not revise our methods after applying them to the training data, so the results we report on the test dataset are ``first shot'' and should be representative of performance on new marker profiles drawn from the same sample population as the test data.

 The training data are visualized in Figure~\ref{fig:dataGrid}: each row of Figure~\ref{fig:dataGrid} gives the binary marker profile for a unique sample; each column gives the binary responses of a unique marker.
 Rows/profiles are grouped into the five fluid-types of the sample labels, and columns/markers are grouped by the fluid-type they target, giving the 25 blocks.
 The binary profiles in the training data show heterogeneity in marker patterns, and in particular, there appear to be subtypes within fluid-types.
-We have colored the markers to highlight a possible subtype grouping obtained using $k$-means clustering on rows within each fluid-type.
-This may reflect some sort of structure in the population from which the samples are drawn.
+We have colored the markers to highlight a possible subtype grouping within each fluid-type (using the estimated mode of the posterior in Section~\ref{eq:joint_post_all_FT} to define row-clusters).
+This may reflect structure in the population from which the samples are drawn.
 Our analysis must take this unknown subtype structure into account.
+For clarity of exposition, in Sections 3--5, we describe our models in a general notation, but very much in the context of our motivating dataset; our method does \emph{not} assume any fixed number of fluid types and markers in the data to be analyzed.